 The Club caters for female and male participants in all junior and senior grades from four year olds through to Masters, and beginners to elite.
 In 2019 Club membership was 281 juniors and 172 senior hockey players, 453 active participants.
 They made up 30 junior and 13 senior teams.
 Similar numbers started the season in 2020 and despite coronavirus interruptions, we retained a majority of our players.

-Labrador Tigerstix is the largest junior hockey Club in Eastern Australia.
-The high participation rate is due to our professionally conducted junior hockey development program, which has been conducted since 1991.
+Labrador Tigerstix has the highest participation rate for juniors on the Gold Coast, largely due to our professionally conducted junior hockey development program which has been conducted since 1991.
 Labrador Tigerstix conducts lessons at primary schools from Bellevue Park to Gaven to expose children to the sport of hockey during February/March each year.
-Our newsletter mailing list includes 1,477 parents and supporters and we have 1,124 Facebook followers with our next media venture being Instagram.
+Our newsletter mailing list includes 1,477 parents and supporters and we have a strong Facebook and Instagram following.

 Along with high participation rates, Club teams have successfully achieved many senior and junior premierships since formation.
 Labrador won all six Gold Coast senior premierships in 1998 including Division 1 Women for the fifth consecutive year.
 In 2003 Labrador won five of the six senior premierships including Division 1 Men and Women and five of the six junior premierships.
 Division 1 Men and Women were premiers in 2006.
 Division 1 Men and Women won the Gold Coast premiership in 2009 and again for the women it was five in a row.